shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/cross-project-workflow.md

 <img src="./images/cross-project/breakdown-cross-project.PNG" alt="Scene Breakdown 2"/>

 *Note: The updating of assets only apply's for Advanced Configs.
-If your studio uses a Basic config you will not have access ot this app.*
+If your studio uses a Basic config you will not have access to this app.*